Totally compatible structures on the radical of an incidence algebra: Proper totally compatible structures

-\begin{defn} Let $(A,\cdot)$ be an associative algebra.
-A totally compatible structure on $(A,\cdot)$ is said to be \textit{proper}, if it is of the form $*_\vf+\bl$, where $\vf\in\G(A)$ and $\bl$ is an annihilator-valued structure on $(A,\cdot)$. \end{defn}
+\begin{definition} Let $(A,\cdot)$ be an associative algebra.
+A totally compatible structure on $(A,\cdot)$ is said to be \textit{proper}, if it is of the form $*_\vf+\bl$, where $\vf\in\G(A)$ and $\bl$ is an annihilator-valued structure on $(A,\cdot)$. \end{definition}

-In most cases studied before in \cite{Khr2024,Khr2024b} all the totally compatible structures turned out to be proper. \begin{exm} Let $(A,\cdot)$ be an associative algebra and $*$ a totally compatible structure on $(A,\cdot)$. \begin{enumerate} \item If $A$ is unital, then $*$ is determined by $\vf\in\G(A)\cong C(A)$, whence $*$ is proper (see \cite[Proposition 2.6]{Khr2024}). \item If $A$ is null, then $*$ is annihilator-valued, whence $*$ is proper (see \cref{null-algebra-tot-comp}). \item If $A$ is the semigroup algebra of a rectangular band, then $*$ is determined by $\vf\in\G(A)$, whence $*$ is proper (see \cite[Proposition 3.11]{Khr2024}). \item If $A$ has enough idempotents, then $*$ is determined by $\vf\in\G(A)$, whence $*$ is proper (see \cite[Proposition 3.23]{Khr2024}). \item If $A$ is the free non-unital algebra over a set $X$ with $|X|>1$, then $*$ is determined by $\vf\in\G(A)$, whence $*$ is proper (see \cite[Proposition 4.6]{Khr2024}). \item If $A$ is the free non-unital commutative algebra over a set $X$ with $|X|>1$, then $*$ is determined by $\vf\in\G(A)$, whence $*$ is proper (see \cite[Proposition 4.12]{Khr2024}). \item If $A$ is the strictly upper triangular matrix algebra, then $*$ is proper (see \cite[Theorem 5.1]{Khr2024b}, where any linear combination of the structures $\mathbf{T}_{i,j}^1$ is annihilator-valued and any scalar multiple of the structure $\mathbf{T}^2$ is determined by $\vf\in\G(A)$). \item If $A$ is the free non-unital algebra over a set $X$ with $|X|=1$ (i.e., the non-unital polynomial algebra in one variable), then $*$ is not always proper (see \cite[Remark 4.10]{Khr2024}). \end{enumerate} \end{exm}
+In most cases studied before in~\cite{Khr2024,Khr2024b} all the totally compatible structures turned out to be proper. \begin{example} Let $(A,\cdot)$ be an associative algebra and $*$ a~totally compatible structure on $(A,\cdot)$. \begin{enumerate} \item If $A$ is unital, then $*$ is determined by $\vf\in\G(A)\cong C(A)$, where $C(A)$ is the center of $A$.
+Hence, $*$ is proper (see~\cite[Proposition~2.6]{Khr2024}). \item If $A$ is an algebra with the trivial product, then $*$ is annihilator-valued, whence $*$ is proper (see Remark~\ref{null-algebra-tot-comp}). \item If $A$ is the semigroup algebra of a~rectangular band, then $*$ is determined by $\vf\in\G(A)$, whence $*$ is proper (see~\cite[Proposition~3.11]{Khr2024}). \item If $A$ has enough idempotents, then $*$ is determined by $\vf\in\G(A)$, whence $*$ is proper (see~\cite[Proposition 3.23]{Khr2024}). \item If $A$ is the free non-unital algebra over a~set $X$ with $|X|>1$, then $*$ is determined by $\vf\in\G(A)$, whence $*$ is proper (see~\cite[Proposition~4.6]{Khr2024}). \item If $A$ is the free non-unital commutative algebra over a~set $X$ with $|X|>1$, then $*$ is determined by $\vf\in\G(A)$, whence $*$ is proper (see~\cite[Proposition~4.12]{Khr2024}). \item If $A$ is the strictly upper triangular matrix algebra, then $*$ is proper (see~\cite[Theorem~5.1]{Khr2024b}, where any linear combination of the structures $\mathbf{T}_{i,j}^1$ is annihilator-valued and any scalar multiple of the structure $\mathbf{T}^2$ is determined by $\vf\in\G(A)$). \item If $A$ is the free non-unital algebra over a~set $X$ with $|X|=1$ (i.e., the non-unital polynomial algebra in one variable), then $*$ is not always proper (see~\cite[Remark~4.10]{Khr2024}). \end{enumerate} \end{example}

-\begin{prop} The class of proper totally compatible structures on an associative algebra $(A,\cdot)$ is closed under isomorphisms and antiisomorphisms. \end{prop} \begin{proof} Let $*=*_\vf+\bl$, where $\vf\in\G(A)$ and $\bl$ is an annihilator-valued structure on $(A,\cdot)$.
+\begin{proposition} The class of proper totally compatible structures on an associative algebra $(A,\cdot)$ is closed under isomorphisms and antiisomorphisms. \end{proposition}